 This course introduces basic biological concepts.
-Topics include basic biochemistry, cell structure interrelationships and function, organisms, scientific methodology, and other related topics.
+Topics include basic biochemistry, cell structure and function, interrelationships among organisms, scientific methodology, and other related topics.
 Upon completion, students should be able to demonstrate preparedness for collegelevel biology courses.

 ENG 002 or BSP 4002 require a grade of P1 or higher to meet the co-requisite criteria for BIO 090.